 Shaping an agenda on well-being requires first establishing a framework to build a common understanding and a consensus around key policy orientations.
-The Framework encompasses the central ideas and functions of health promotion and builds on the principles of universality and equity with the greatest efforts directed towards the populations that need the most.
-It emphasizes the need to enhance joint accountability - of governments and partners, to people and the planet - for maximizing sustainable investments and delivering value for money and fit-for-purpose societal results for and beyond the current generation.
+The Framework encompasses the central ideas and functions of health promotion and builds on the principle of universality with the greatest efforts directed towards the populations that need the most.
+It emphasizes the need to enhance joint accountability - of governments, and partners to people and planet - for maximizing sustainable investments and delivering value for money and fit-for-purpose societal results.

-The Framework comprises a key vision, an overarching goal, key objectives, guiding principles and a preliminary implementation and monitoring plan.
+The Framework is comprised of a key vision, an overarching goal, key objectives, guiding principles and an initial implementation and monitoring plan.

 Efforts to achieve well-being go beyond the scope of any single sector and require multilateral, collective and coordinated responses.
 Implementation demands effective partnership as it is only by working together that the vision of societal well-being for all will be achieved.
-Acknowledging that national contexts and priorities vary considerably, the Framework provides an overall summary of joint work between various actors including within government ministries and partners from the public and private sectors, as well as civil society.
+Acknowledging that national contexts and priorities vary considerably, the Framework provides an overall summary of joint work - for people and the planet - between various actors including within government ministries and partners from the public and private sectors, as well as civil society.

-The main target audience includes key stakeholders from communities and governments, local and national, working within and beyond the health sector.
+The main target audience includes key stakeholders from communities and governments, local and national, working within and beyond the health sector a.
+Vision b.
+Goal c.
+Key objectives

-a.
-Vision